Special Needs Plans (SNPs) are a type of Medicare Advantage plan for those with specific needs relating to a medical condition.

 By creating disease-specific plans, Medicare beneficiaries can ideally receive more focused healthcare that directly meets their needs.

-A study about people with diabetes and SNPs found those who participated in SNPs had lower rates of hospitalization.
-They were also less likely to be readmitted to the hospital compared to those who participated in fee-for-service Medicare plans.
+A 2020 study about people with end stage renal disease and SNPs found those who participated in SNPs had lower rates of hospitalization and mortality.

-Institutional SNPs (I-SNPs) are plans for those who live in an institution, such as a nursing home, or who require regular nursing care at their own home.
+I-SNPs are plans for those who have had or are expected to need to live in an institution, such as a nursing home, for 90 days or more or who require regular nursing care in their own home.

-To be eligible for an SNP through Medicare Advantage, a person must first have both Medicare Part A and Part B. An individual would usually qualify for these through being 65 years of age or having a disability.
+To be eligible for an SNP through Medicare Advantage, a person must first have both Medicare Part A and Part B. An individual usually qualifies for these by being 65 years of age or having a disability.

 In addition to these considerations, an eligible person must have a participating plan in their state or region.

-Different types of Medicare Advantage plans exist.
-Some popular ones are Health Maintenance Organizations (HMOs) and Preferred Provider Organizations (PPOs).
+There are different types of Medicare Advantage plans.
+Some popular plans are HMOs and Preferred Provider Organizations (PPOs).

 Many SNPs fall into the HMO plan category.
-Being a part of an HMO means a person has a primary care doctor that acts as a central point of care.
-The primary care doctor will make a referral to a specialist as needed.
+Being a part of an HMO means a person has a primary care doctor who acts as a central point of care.
+The primary care doctor will make a referral to a specialist as necessary.

-These plans typically require a person to choose from a list of in-network providers that help to save money on healthcare costs.
+These plans typically require someone to choose from a list of in-network providers that help save money on healthcare costs.

 There are some states where a person may be eligible for an SNP, but their region does not yet offer them.